-Before we can really answer that, we gotta look at this from another angle.
-I’m asking ‘what’s it like to be in a relationship with you’ from a couple layers deeper than where we usually consider this question from.
+Before we can really answer that, we have to look at this from another angle.
+I’m asking you to consider what it’s like to be in a relationship with you from a couple of layers deeper than where we usually think about it.

-Let’s start here: you know the internal dialogue you have humming in the background about yourself?
-It’s often pretty quiet and you may not even notice it most of the time but it’ll show up loud and proud when you:
+Let’s start here: you know the internal dialogue you have about yourself?
+The one that’s always kind of humming in the background?
+It can be pretty low volume sometimes, to the point you may not notice it that often, however it’ll reliably show up loud and proud when you:

 - Try something new

 - Think about sharing vulnerable feelings (maybe you never do this because the voice is so loud??)

 It’s the voice in your head that has a running commentary of judgment about you.
 If you were to distill the whole thing down to a single message, it might sound something like:

 - I’m not good enough

 - I’m not worthy

 Do any of those ring any bells?
 Do you know the voice I’m talking about now?

 How does your little voice make you think and behave?